How to Configure OSPFv3

 3. Enable IPv6 unicast routing using the “ipv6 unicast-routing” command in global configuration mode.

-4. Configure a 32-bit router ID during OSPFv3 configuration on the router configuration mode using the “router-id rid” command.
+4. Using the ” router-id rid ” command, you can configure a 32-bit router ID during OSPFv3 configuration in the router configuration mode.

 5. Adjusting the reference bandwidth is optional.